solana-labs/solana/docs/src/implemented-proposals/rent.md

 title: Rent
 ---

+## Rent is Deprecated

+Rent is no longer charged on Solana.
+Originally any account which did not meet a minimum "rent-exempt minimum" balance would be regularly charged rent.
+However, all accounts on Solana now already meet the rent-exempt minimum threshold, and it is not possible to create a new account that doesn't meet this threshold.
+Therefore, there are no accounts that pay Rent on Solana, nor will there ever be again.

+The following documentation is retained to offer historical information about how Rent was originally designed and implemented.

+## Rent

 Accounts on Solana may have owner-controlled state \(`Account::data`\) that's separate from the account's balance \(`Account::lamports`\).
 Since validators on the network need to maintain a working copy of this state in memory, the network charges a time-and-space based fee for this resource consumption, also known as Rent.

 ## Two-tiered rent regime